 - A. Algorithms and correctness

 - B. Algorithms and efficiency

 - C. Abstract data types

+- D. Data structures

 - II.
 Case studies

-Before hitting the meat of the course, we explore a few extended examples to reinforce the principles.
-Moreover, they will be used in later units.
+Before hitting the meat of the course, we explore a few extended examples.
+Each of these serves to to reinforce and illuminate the principles laid out in the previous unit.
+Moreover, each is used as elements in certain later topics.